 Step #1: Preparing the Wood

 Clear the wood from dust, dirt, grime, and oil.
 Use gentle dish soap and some water to clean the surface.
-Here are some steps to prepare a wooden surface from staining.
+Here are the steps to prepare a wooden surface for staining.

 Once the cleaning solution is prepared, wet the washcloth into the solution and use it to wipe the area of the object.
 Use a rag to further clean the surface and dry it up.